pmdajson is a Performance Metrics Domain Agent (PMDA) which

 For example, let us assume the following simple JSON data file

 that contains values for two metrics, one of type string and one

 For these metrics the metadata file needed by pmdajson would be:

 "description": "Times values read"

-For more details on the JSON metadata format, see the README file
+For further details on the JSON metadata format and options, see